Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

-Baseball bats may not be brought into Nationals Park (other than miniature souvenir bats purchased at any of the Team Stores or Kiosks within Nationals Park).
+Baseball bats may not be brought into Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Beach balls and other inflatable items are prohibited in Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Nationals Park is bicycle friendly, with space for 250 bikes in bike racks located around the exterior of the ballpark.
 Bicycles are not permitted inside Nationals Park.
-Guests may also use the FREE Bicycle Valet, located just to the left of the entrance to Garage C, on First Street SE near N Street SE.
-The valet accepts bikes 2 1/2 hours before game time and will close one hour after the completion of the game.
-Guests can determine the best bike route at nationals.com/waytogo.
+Guests may also use the free Bicycle Valet, located just to the left of the entrance to Garage C, on First Street SE near N Street SE.
+The valet accepts bikes 2 hours before game time and will close 1 hour after the completion of the game.
+Guests can determine the best bike route by visiting nationals.com/waytogo.

-Glass, metal or plastic containers (except for factory-sealed, plastic water bottles no larger than one liter, kids juice boxes, insulin containers, baby food and empty water bottles) are prohibited at Nationals Park.
-Only one bottle of water per person will be permitted.
+Metal, plastic or glass containers of any kind are prohibited (except for clear, factory-sealed or empty plastic water bottles no larger than one liter, juice boxes, insulin containers and baby food).
+Only one water bottle per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 The Nationals Park Main Box Office is located outside the Center Field Gate.

-For all games with a start time of 2 p.m. or earlier, the box office opens at 9 a.m. and closes 30 minutes after the end of the game.
+For all games with a start time of 2 p.m. or earlier, the box office opens at 9 a.m.
+(8 a.m. on July 4) and closes 30 minutes after the end of the game.

 Guests can also purchase tickets on gamedays at three ticket windows in the following locations: